gordielachance/wp-soundsystem/readme.txt

 == Changelog ==

+= XXX =
+* Subtracks are now stored in a custom table; wp_wpsstm_subtracks.
+It contains the track ID, tracklist ID, and track position.
+This makes easier all our subtrack queries.

 = 1.8.9 =
 * Single template for tracklists
 * When wizard input is not an URL, redirect to last.fm track search